jarbus/jarbus.github.io/content/blog/Write-Latex-Without-Latex.md

 tags: ["technology"]
 ---

-I love the look of LaTeX but hate the experience of writing in LaTeX.
+I love the look of LaTeX but hate the experience of writing in LaTeX, at least compared to Markdown.
 Luckily, [Pandoc can convert Markdown files to PDFs using a LaTeX engine as the renderer](https://pandoc.org/MANUAL.html#pandocs-Markdown).
 Pandoc has a custom Markdown specification that can fill almost all my LaTeX needs.

 First, let's talk about where Pandoc Markdown falls short:
 * No custom LaTeX style guides (although citation style files are supported)